Vernon Pérez Rubio: School Psychologists Law

-This law was presented by Perez Rubio, and its approval was made by the Committee of Education and Culture of the LX Congress Legislature of the Sonora State, unanimously approved in the plenary session on 24 October 2013.
+This law was presented by Pérez Rubio, and its approval was made by the Committee of Education and Culture of the LX Congress Legislature of the State of Sonora, unanimously approved in the plenary session on 24 October 2013.
 This law adds a third paragraph on the 17th Article of the State of Sonora Education Law, and it fundamentally aims to establish the right for the Basic Education alumni to have a professional psychological counselor, for every 300 students.
 The law's objective is to place 2,200 psychologists on the schooling system in a 5-year period, starting with the 20% of them, on the 2014 - 2015 school period.

 Commissions

-Perez Rubio was part of the following commissions in the LX Legislature of the Congress of Sonora:
+Pérez Rubio was part of the following commissions in the LX Legislature of the Congress of Sonora: